-This is always where I stopped, but I thought I’d try this new approach of using distilled water.
-Apparently, the rubbing alcohol is great at removing dirt and grime, but not so good at taking out water stains, which you can see in the image below (that was taken after the rubbing alcohol application):
+This is always where I used to stop, but I thought I’d try a new approach using distilled water.
+Apparently, the rubbing alcohol is great at removing dirt and grime, but not so good at taking out water stains, which you can see in the image below.
+(This was taken after the rubbing alcohol application.)

 A definite improvement!
 I will absolutely be using this method from here on out.